Trophy Sailfishing at the Famous Casa Vieja Lodge

 Intensity (Captain Mike Sheeder)

 Launched in 1993 and immaculately maintained, the 37-foot Gamefisherman has 900HP of diesel power.
 Up to five anglers can enjoy an unforgettable day aboard Central America’s most famous game boat.
 A longtime member of the old Fins ‘n Feathers fleet, she’s an incredible fish-raiser.

 Makaira (Captain Jason Brice)

 A truly exceptional example of the Rybovich day boat, this classic has been fully restored with new Cat diesels in 2005.
-This 1961, 37-foot offers the same day boat style that the traditionalist demand.
-Makaira has always been one of Fins ‘n Feathers best fish-raisers and most requested boats.
+This 1961, 37-foot offers the same day boat style that traditionalists demand.
+Makaira has always been one of Fins ‘n Feathers’ best fish-raisers and most requested boats.
 She has held the record for most billfish caught in a single season for two years.
 The Makaira fishes four anglers in comfort.

 Spindrift (Captain Nicho Alvarenga)

-This 38-foot Stolper 380 Tournament Express was custom built in 1998 in Stuart, Florida.
+This 38-foot Stolper 380 Tournament Express was custom built-in 1998 in Stuart, Florida.
 She is the essence of a no-compromise fishing machine.
-Powered by twin Cummins diesels, Spindrift has been engineered to have a low frequency hull signature said to attract fish.
+Powered by twin Cummins diesels, Spindrift has been engineered to have a low-frequency hull signature said to attract fish.
 Cruising at 25 knots with comfortable bench seating for up to six, the Spindrift’s raised bridge deck gives anglers an excellent and unobstructed view of the baits.
-Below deck you will find a well appointed, fully air conditioned cabin.
+Below the deck, you will find a well-appointed, fully air-conditioned cabin.

 Release (Captain Chico Alvarenga)